 The next factor to consider with metabolism (and the one negative-calorie proponents will tout) is the thermic effect of food, or the amount of energy used to chew, digest and store nutrients.
-Compared with BMR and physical activity, our bodies burn the fewest calories for this purpose, approximately 5 to 15 percent.
-For a sedentary male with a BMR of 1,840 calories, only 90 to 270 calories would be used for digesting foods, indicating that physiologically, this doesn't require much energy.
-In addition, age, excess body weight and a sedentary lifestyle decrease the efficiency of this process.
-Despite a minor rise in energy expenditure for a few hours after ingesting food — even with extremely low-calorie foods — don't expect this to result in weight loss.
+Approximately 10 percent of the calories we burn each day are used for this purpose.
+And, despite a minor rise in energy expenditure for a few hours after eating food — even with low-calorie foods — don't expect this to result in extra weight loss.

-A quick search on the internet leads to lists of "negative-calorie foods" and catabolic diets.
-Celery often tops lists of less-than-zero fare, followed by lettuce, onions, cucumbers and a few citrus fruits.
-These foods share similar nutrition profiles: low in calories, high in fiber, and water contents exceeding 90 percent by weight.
-These low-calorie, plant-based foods are an important part of a balanced diet, but, alone, lack adequate nutrients, including protein and fat, to sustain a healthy body.
+A quick search on the internet leads to lists of "negative-calorie foods" and “calorie-burning” diets.
+Celery often tops lists, followed by lettuce, cucumbers and a few citrus fruits.
+These foods share similar nutrition profiles: they’re low in calories and have water contents greater than 90 percent by weight.
+These low-calorie, plant-based foods are great additions to a balanced eating plan but they lack adequate protein and fat to be the only source of nutrition.

 Establish a Flexible Approach to Eating

-Shifting the focus away from individual foods and concentrating efforts on establishing a healthy diet pattern is a more sustainable and flexible approach to eating that includes a variety of foods.
-With nearly two-thirds of U.S. adults overweight and obese, there is both an interest and need for clarity when it comes to safe, healthy and sustainable weight-loss approaches.
-Working towards establishing a diet pattern inclusive of a balanced variety of foods is an approach that will most likely lead to healthy eating habits that will last a lifetime.
+Shifting the focus away from individual foods and concentrating efforts on establishing a healthy eating pattern is a more sustainable and flexible approach to eating that includes a variety of foods.
+With over 70-percent of U.S. adults having "overweight" or "obese" body mass indices, there is both an interest and need for clarity when it comes to safe, healthy and sustainable weight-loss approaches.
+Working towards establishing an eating pattern inclusive of a balanced variety of foods is an approach that will most likely lead to healthy eating habits that will last a lifetime.